 How to Apply for Distance Learning Programs and Courses

-To be admitted into the Distance Learning Program you must complete the following process:
+To be admitted into a Distance Learning Program (DLP) within the HGTC Distance Learning Institute (DLi) you must complete the following process:

 I. Be Admitted to the College